Paolof98/Stock_market_project/README.md

   ```

 ## Part 2: Forecasting stock market prices with ARIMA models
-To forecast stock market returns in the future, I tested different Autoregresivve, Integrated, Moving Average (ARIMA) models.
+To forecast stock market returns in the future, I tested different Autoregresive, Integrated, Moving Average (ARIMA) models.
 I compared them by their AICc terms and error values to find out which model gave the best estimates.
-I tried ARIMA models with macroeconomic regressors (GDP growth, CPI and interest rates) and treid implementing models with and without harmonic series.
+I tried ARIMA models with macroeconomic regressors (GDP growth, CPI and interest rates) and tried implementing models with and without harmonic series.
 For the harmonic series moddels, I tried different values of K, compared to models without the harmonic series, and concluded that the model without harmonic series fits the data better.
-As can be seen below, the model without the harmonic series gives a more confident estimate, as highlighted by the lower AICc and error terms.
+As can be seen below, the model without the harmonic series gives more confident estimates, as highlighted by the lower AICc and error terms.

 **ARIMA model forecast into 5 years, harmonic series, K = 2**
 ![](ARIMA%20GDP%20and%20VIX%20K%20=%202.png)